Lancia Gamma

 The Lancia Gamma (Tipo 830), stylised Lancia γ, is an executive car (E-segment in Europe) manufactured and marketed by the Lancia subdivision of Fiat.
 Following its debut at the 1976 Geneva Motor Show as Lancia's new flagship, the Gamma was marketed as a 4-door fastback saloon known as the Berlina (1976–1984) and as a 2-door coupé (1977–1984), both designed by Pininfarina - with 15,272 and 6,790 manufactured, respectively.
 The Gamma superseded the Lancia 2000.
+The Gamma nameplate will be revived as a crossover Suv in 2026.

 Design

 Lancia Gamma saloon was designed at the Pininfarina design studio by Leonardo Fioravanti, under the direction of Centro Stile Lancia's Sergio Camuffo.
 Early design proposals with different rear portion were created by Aldo Brovarone who would later design the coupé version.
 Fioravanti based the design on the 1967 Pininfarina BMC 1800 Aerodynamica concept car designed by Paolo Martin to which Fioravanti also contributed.

 The fastback style of the Berlina featured a conventional boot at the rear, rather than a hatchback.
 At the car's press launch Pininfarina said a hatchback was avoided to save the inconvenience to back seat passengers, when luggage is loaded, from ostensible drafts.